arpage/k3s-cluster-deploy/README.md

         3. `REMOTE_USER` (this is the user which will be used to install k3s on each remote host

     2. You will need ssh access to each IP address in `remote_hosts` as `REMOTE_USER` from the machine where you are performing this installation.
-        - `k3s-cluster-deploy.sh` will attempt to create/copy a new ecdsa ssh key to be used during the installation process (k3sup seems to not like rsa keys).
+        - **IMPORTANT**: `k3s-cluster-deploy.sh` will attempt to create/copy a new ecdsa ssh key to be used during the installation process
+            - This is because `k3sup` seems to not like rsa keys, and the installation may fail if rsa keys are used for with `k3sup` during install.

     3. Once you have examined/modified `k3s-cluster-deploy.sh` to suite your site install needs, go ahead and run it in echo mode (e.g. make sure the line `echo=echo` at the top of the script is **NOT** commented out).
         - This should produce the list of commands that will be executed by `k3s-cluster-deploy.sh`